 Why is he taking the bus?

-Foggy Coast Premium Member about 1 year ago
+Foggy Coast Premium Member over 1 year ago

 This is exactly why Lynn Johnston is so incredibly good!
 She takes little snippets of real life scenarios and draws them out for us via gentle humor, sometimes biting sarcasm, and like this one… through a touching child-parent moment often unnoticed or even acknowledged.
 She is a genius, really.
 I have followed her work since the early 1980s.
 These strips never get old.
 This particular strip tugs at my heart as Michael, the adult-like fledgling (with his beloved teddy bear tucked in his suitcase)… is off to college.
 Well done, Lynn. :)